Selbonyka/LoopBuddy/notes.md

 - [ ] Go over the code
 - [ ] implement instructions
 - [ ] test optimal settings
-- [ ] add node simplification settings
+- [x] add node simplification settings
+- [ ] Consider if it possible to load the graph beforehand? the thing is the deepcopy would take longer than graph loading, maybe we could just put it in clicked? or maybe it doesn't matter